• Company

 O-1 visa media coverage provides independent, third-party validation that no recommendation letter, award certificate, or employment record can replicate.
 USCIS officers adjudicating O-1 petitions evaluate whether an applicant has risen to the top of their field.
 When a journalist at Forbes, Business Insider, or Entrepreneur independently decides your work is newsworthy, that editorial judgment carries a weight that self-submitted awards, letters, and patents cannot match on their own.

 The O-1 visa category demands external confirmation, not self-declaration.
-Media features from recognised publications provide documentation that immigration officers can independently verify — they can check the publication's archive, confirm the article exists, and assess the outlet's credibility themselves.
+Media features from recognised publications provide documentation that immigration officers can independently verify, they can check the publication's archive, confirm the article exists, and assess the outlet's credibility themselves.
 That verifiability is what makes strategic O-1 publicity essential for strong applications.

 "Quantity rarely impresses immigration reviewers.
 Three features in nationally recognised outlets generate substantially more impact than twenty small blog mentions.
-Credibility — not volume — determines the evidentiary weight of O-1 visa media coverage."
+Credibility, not volume, determines the evidentiary weight of O-1 visa media coverage."

 What USCIS Accepts